Synthetixio/synthetix/docs/run-sheet.md

     * [ ] Links to be black with an underline, which disappears on hover.
     * [ ] Replace asterism section separators with synthetix logo.
     * [ ] Inheritance graph and related contracts in tabbed details panel. https://github.com/squidfunk/mkdocs-material/issues/955
+    * [ ] Merge into core SNX repository and enable edit buttons.
+Add a note to the Intro page that the docs can be edited by anyone with a PR.

 ???
 "Potential Vulnerabilities To Investigate"
     * [ ] Oracle front-running.